-Having a webbased app running over unsecured protocols like HTTP, might not only be unsafe but also unprofessional.
-Therefore, most of the enterprises opt for a secure traffic over HTTPS.
-3PAR StoreServ Service Processors run by default over unsecured http protocol.
-Installing a SSL Certificate is something every administrator should consider.
+Having a web-based app running over unsecured protocols like HTTP, might not only be unsafe but also unprofessional.
+Therefore, most of the enterprises opt for secure traffic over HTTPS.
+In this article, we will implement Service Processor SSL Certificates signed by CA. 3PAR StoreServ Service Processors run by default over unsecured HTTP protocol.
+Installing an SSL Certificate is something every administrator should consider.

 Creating a Certificate File Request

 - Navigate to your Service Processor webpage https://<sp_name>

 - On the left pane, click on Support > SP Certificate

 - On this page, click on Generate CSR

 - Enter your information, including certificate’s Common Name and SAN (Subject Alternate Names)

 Adding a SAN record is very important as recent web browsers still give errors when a certificate does not contain this information.

 - Click on Generate CSR and return to the previous window.

 - On the next step click on Export CSR